raphant/freqtrade-strategies/user_data/strategies/indicatormix/README.md

       - [Parameters](#parameters)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
+## Getting Started
+Make sure you copy all the `.py` and the `indicators.yml` files in this directory to user_data/strategies.
+FreqTrade will not work with subdirectories so `user_data/strategies/indicatormix` will not work.
 ## Indicators
 ### Types of indicators
 There are two types of indicators supported at the moment: